cakephp/docs/en/appendices/4-2-migration-guide.rst

 ORM
 ---

-- ``Query::subquery()`` was added.
-This method lets you create query objects that don't have automatic aliasing.
+- ``Table::subquery()`` and  ``Query::subquery()`` were added.
+These methods
+  lets you create query objects that don't have automatic aliasing.
 This helps reduce overhead and complexity of building subqueries and common table expressions.